jsaropy/finalproject/README.md

 - Don't use cs50.h
 - Create get input yourself

+⛔ BUG: When inputting '3' in starting menu, the program exits with error provide nr between 1-3.
+Why?

 3. Redirect user to pages
 - Redirect user to register page (If user types 1 display the following things):
     - First clear terminal screen